Posted on Monday 16 April 2018

 Mr Garagnani added: “I am delighted that Laurence not only has been able to return to his usual activities and made an excellent recovery, but that he is also able to take on even bigger challenges such as the London Marathon.
 I am honoured that Laurence has decided to raise money for our Trust and I am proud of the wonderful progress he has made.”

-Donate here if you would like to help Laurence to reach his target.
+Donate on the virgin money giving website if you would like to help Laurence to reach his target.